Software Alternatives, Accelerators & Startups

 • Planned Security Stack Advice

 For a SEIM you could look at using Security Onion which includes a collection of OSS tools itll cover most of that stuff minus the Firewall and MFA stuff.
 Its OSS but has a paid support if thats a requirement https://securityonionsolutions.com/.
 Itll also handle some of the edr type things if youre ok doing it more manually config wise but we use SentinelOne at work and it does a pretty decent job.
-Source: almost 3 years ago
+Source: about 4 years ago

 Do you know an article comparing SecurityOnion to other products?